Kimhyr/Self-Organizing_List_Stack/README.md

 When a node is destroyed, all it's children are destroyed too.
 Super nodes do not get destroyed unless, if there are no more symbols left, they are never used.

+In this implementation, a super can not be a sub of a super.